Battle of Magh Slecht

 The Battle of Magh Slécht took place at Magh Slécht in Ireland in 1256.
 The battle was part of a wider conflict between the O'Rourke rulers of Breifne and their traditional O'Reilly vassals over control of the kingdom.
 Both sides were assisted by their respective allies, the O'Connor kings of Connacht and their Burke opponents.
-The battle marks the point at which the Kingdom of Breifne was left permanently divided, creating West Breifne (O'Rourke) and East Breifne (O'Reilly).
+The battle marks the site at which the Kingdom of Breifne was left permanently divided, creating West Breifne (O'Rourke) and East Breifne (O'Reilly).

 Prelude

 Ally of the O'Reillys, Walter de Burgh, raided deep into Connacht and devastated the O'Connors.
 According to the Annals of Connacht, de Burgh had an army of 20,000 men, but this is most definitely exaggerated.
 This was followed by an O'Reilly attack in western Breifne (modern County Leitrim), the home territory of the O'Rourkes.
 The two armies were meant to rendezvous at Lough Allen but the O'Reillys came under heavy attack in the townland of Seltanahunshin, County Leitrim and retreated northwards.
-They were pursued by Aedh O'Connor and his cavalry to the townlands of Bellavally Upper and Legnaderk in Magh Slecht, County Cavan, where the battle ensued.
+They were pursued by Aedh O'Connor and his cavalry to the townlands of Bellavally Upper and Legnaderk in Magh Slecht, County Cavan, where the battle ensued (Road R200).